NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Only the second approach is supported with mapprojected images.
 See :numref:`triangulation_options` for more details.

-The produced interest points must be renamed to the *standard convention* and reflect the names of the raw images, not the mapprojected ones (:numref:`ba_match_files`), then passed to ``bundle_adjust`` via the ``--match-files-prefix`` option.
+The produced interest points *must be renamed to the standard convention* and reflect the names of the raw images, not the mapprojected ones (:numref:`ba_match_files`), then passed to ``bundle_adjust`` via the ``--match-files-prefix`` option.

-Invoke ``bundle_adjust`` with an option along the lines of ``--max-pairwise-matches 10000`` (or larger) to ensure that on reading the interest points the full set is kept.
+Invoke ``bundle_adjust`` with an option along the lines of ``--max-pairwise-matches 20000`` (or larger) to ensure that on reading the interest points the full set is kept.

 Interest points from mapprojected images